Naveen Chandra: Career

 In the bilingual film Dalam, Chandra played an ex-naxalite who struggles to return to a normal life.
 For his role in Sathyashiva's Sivappu, he lived incognito as a labourer in his friend's construction company for two weeks in order to get into his character.
 The film also released in 2014.
 He was also signed as the second lead in the Tamil film Brahman.
-He has signed on for the lead role in producer C. V. Kumar's Sarabam.
+He was signed on for the lead role in producer C. V. Kumar's Sarabham.
 He next appeared in Miss India starring Keerthy Suresh under the direction of Narendra Nath.

+His films Month of Madhu and Jigarthanda DoubleX were released in 2023.
+He will be next seen in an untitled film bankrolled by UV Creations where he pairs alongside Rashi Singh.

+Personal life

+Naveen Chandra is married to Orma, a Malayali, with whom he has a son.